AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 ![The Create measurement report screen highlighting the selected conversion events and the information of the Purchase event.](/help/assets/collaborate/measure/attribution-conversion-events.png)

 Finally, review your settings and select **[!UICONTROL Create]** to schedule the report.
-The **Attribution** report will be generated on the specified run date.
+Your attribution report will be generated on the specified run date.
+You can edit the scheduled report before its run date.
+For step-by-step instructions, refer to the [Edit measurement report] section.

 Once available, you can view your report at any time in the **[!UICONTROL Measure]** tab within your project workspace.

 ![The Create measurement report screen showing the information and the Create option highlighted.](/help/assets/collaborate/measure/attribution-review.png)